 Our trademarks are of material importance to our business.
 We have developed many brand names and trademarks for our products.
 Accordingly, our future success may depend in part upon the goodwill associated with our brand names.
 We currently use the following unregistered trademarks: SMaRT Replacement TherapyTM, MU1140TM, IVIATTM and CMATTM, LPT3-04TM, and DPOLTTM.
-We currently have pending with the U.S. PTO, applications for registration of the mark of ORAGENICSTM.
-We also hold U.S. trademark registrations for EVORAKIDS ®, EVORAPRO ®, EVORAPLUS ®, TEDDY'S PRIDE ®, STREPTOCOCCUS ORALIS KJ3®, STREPTOCOCCUS RATTUS JH145®, STREPTOCOCCUS UBERIS KJ2®, and PROBIORA3®.
-We hold a European Community trademark registration for PROBIORA3®.
-Finally, we have applications pending and/or registered for key oral care probiotics brand marks in an additional 14 countries.
+We currently have pending with the U.S. PTO, applications for registration of the mark of ORAGENICSTM (therapeutic products; anti-infectives).
+We also hold U.S. trademark registrations for EVORAKIDS [®], EVORAPRO [®], EVORAPLUS [®], TEDDY'S PRIDE [®], STREPTOCOCCUS ORALIS KJ3[®], STREPTOCOCCCUS RATTUS JH145[®], STREPTOCOCCUS UBERIS KJ2[®], PROBIORA3[®] and ORAGENICS[®] (oral care probiotic preparations).
+We hold a European Community trademark registration for PROBIORA3[®].
+Finally, we have applications pending and/or registered for key oral care probiotics brand marks in an additional 13 14 countries.